 Nano-Curcumin for Gynecological Cancers Treatment

 The restricting element for Curcumin to be used in Gynecological Cancers Treatment is its low bioavailability and solubility.
 To be effective, its bioavailability has to be improved.
 It also needed to be safeguarded from deterioration as a result of metabolic process.
 This would increase its targeting potential toward cancer cells.
-Therefore, Nano-Curcumin with nano-sized particles would be the possible method to deliver an active form of curcumin to tumors.
+Therefore, curcumin with nano-sized particles would able to deliver an active form of curcumin to tumors.

 Anand, P., Sundaram, C., Jhurani, S., Kunnumakkara, A.B., Aggarwal, B.B.
 (2008).Curcumin and cancer: An “old-age” diseases with and “age-old” solution.
 Cancer Letters.
 267:133-164

 Aggarwal, B.B., Bhatt, I.D., Ichikawa, H., Ahn, K.S., Sethi, G., Sandur, S.K., Sundaram, C., Seeram, N., Shishodia, S. (2007).Curcumin- biological and medicinal properties, in: Ravindran, P.N., Babu, K.N., Sivaraman, K. (Eds.).
 Turmeric the Genus Curcuma.
 CRC Press, NY.
 Pp. 297-368.

 Das, R.K., Kasoju, N., Bora, U. (2010).
 Encapsulation of curcumin in alginate-chitosan-pluronic composite nanoparticles for delivery to cancer cells.Nanomedicine.
 6:153-160